 This game is actually Taito’s second Taito’s second 4th-gen home console Space Invaders game.
 The first one is Space Invaders Plus for the PC Engine (TurboGrafx).
 That game released only in Japan, but I do have it.
 It’s simple, but fun, and has an interesting branching mission structure on top of the traditional shooting gameplay.
 It also has power-ups.
 This game is somewhat similar to that game, but they are different.
 First, this time the game is linear; no branching paths.
 So, each game of this is longer, but they may have similar amounts of content.
 This game gives you more hits per game but fewer continues, and given the longer length is probably a bit harder.
 Gameplay in both is very similar, though.
 You also still have powerups, though the specific types are different.
 Both games do have an ending, but this game is a few minutes longer on average; not a huge difference there, but it’s something.
 However, the PCE game also includes a full version of the original Space Invaders arcade game, while this does not, unfortunately.
 I wish it had been included here too, because it’s a great classic.
 Ah well.
 As it is, Space Invaders ’91 is a good game, and I’m glad I got it.
 Moving left and right, avoiding enemy fire, and wiping out all the attacking aliens is fun.
 However, the graphics and sound are very bland, the game has absolutely no options or alternate modes, and everything is the same every time you play.
 It’s a good game, but with better graphics and more content it could have been better.
 Genre fans should pick this up; for anyone else, maybe get it if you find it cheap.
 Pick it up if you like shooters and see it for a reasonable price.

-Winter Challenge – 1-10 player alternating, on-cart saving (battery).
+Winter Challenge – 1-10 player alternating, on-cart saving (EEPROM).
 Winter Challenge is Accolade’s winter equivalent to Summer Challenge, which I covered above.
 This game released after that one, and has very similar presentation, but with winter olympics sports instead of summer, of course.
 Again there are eight events here, and the game has polygonal 3d environments in many events, mixed with sprite characters and some 2d events.
 The interface looks pretty much the same as Hardball III or Summer Challenge, but with some new graphics in the Summer Challenge opening ceremony, to fit the winter theme.
 The graphics are good as before, but the framerate is still atrocous.
 The featureset is the same as before, with 10 player alternating multiplayer and battery save which saves quite a few player names, and your best times for each event.
 Good stuff.
 The controls are also similar to before, in that it uses one main button plus the d-pad for all commands.
 Sure, there’s nothing new here in presentation, graphical quality, sound, or features, but the game is built on a good base, so that’s fine.
 Summer Challenge is a very good game for its time, framerate aside, and this is close to as good.
 That game may be a little better, as this game has less variety and I don’t have the nostalgia for this game that I do that one as I did not own this game in the ’90s, but still, it is also a good game.

 The most important thing here, though, are the events, which are all new.
 You’ve got downhill skiing, giant slalom, cross country skiing, biathalon, ski jumping, speed skating (long track only, as short track did not exist yet), bobsled, and luge.
 Versus Summer Challenge, this game has less event variety; two events have downhill skiing, two are on the sled course, two have cross-country skiing, and two others are stand-alone events.
 All eight events are good, though.
 Again, the game uses 3d graphics.
 The biathalon target-shooting component is 2d, but the rest of this game is 3d.
 This makes it very different from most other winter sports games of the generation; on 4th-gen consoles, only the Europe-only Winter Gold for the SNES is also polygonal.
 That game does use a Super FX 2 chip for a better framerate than you’ll see in this game, but don’t discount Winter Challenge just because it runs slowly, it does play well.
 The different groups of events each are quite different.
 The cross-country events are the longest and slowest-paced.
 You ski along by mashing the button hard but not too hard, as you have a stamina meter and if it goes too low you will slow down.
 So, moderate your button-tapping sometimes.
 The course is fully 3d, which is pretty cool for the time, and you will have to actually turn, you aren’t on a rail.
 That’s great, it really adds something to this game versus others… just make sure to make those turns; the single-digit framerates occasionally make that tricky.
 Yes, it’s a slow and “boring” event made slower by the very low framerate, and there is almost no audio during races, but I love loves cross-country skiing in real life, so I, at least, find it fun in this game.
 The other events are faster-paced.
 The two downhill events are similar to the cross-country ones, except you go in only one direction and need to go through the gates while you go down the hill.
 That’s easy enough in Downhill, but the Giant Slalom is quite difficult; it might be the hardest event here.
 Learning the course can be fun, though, and it looks nice for the time as usual.
 This game is probably the first ever home-console polygonal skiing game, and it’s a decent first step, though titles on more powerful consoles are of course faster and not as hard.
 The sledding events are probably the simplest ones here; just turn in the right direction at each turn, and make it down as fast as you can.
 Unlike the other similar events these two are on the exact same course, so practice for one will help with the other.
 Speed skating is also simple, just button-mash the whole time and turn at the corners.
 Ski jumping is trickier, though; look up the commands for that one, it takes practice to not do badly at!
 Once learned it’s not too hard, but figuring out how to land can be tough.